It’s a simple fact that for many of us, the main focal point in our living rooms is the television.

 So what’s a design-savvy, Netflix-binging person to do?

 You don’t need to compromise between a space that looks nice and accommodates your favorite activities.
 To prove it, we pulled some of our favorite customer spaces to show off some of our favorite tips and tricks for TV-viewing layout solutions.
+Keep scrolling for some of our all-time best tv room layout ideas along with some new ones we’ve added in April 2020!

 Use the back of your sofa to define the space